Image

 Phase N/A

-• Participants will need to wear the Optune device for at least 18 hours a day.
+• Kids must wear the Optune for at least 18 hours a day.

-• The study could last up to 5 years, depending on how well the treatment works.
+• The study can last up to 5 years, with regular checkups.

 Study details